Keddnyo/AmazWare/README.md

 # AmazWare
-Easily download firmwares for Xiaomi wearables
+The easiest way to download firmwares for Xiaomi wearables

 ## Features
 * English and Russian GUI languages